 Proud partners of this year’s event include: 1800® Tequila, 23andMe, A Star is Born.
 In theaters October 5th, American Honda Motor Company’s Honda Stage, AutoNation, Bai Beverages, Bioré® Skincare, Capital One®, The CW Network, Lionsgate | A Simple Favor, Macy’s, Norwegian Cruise Line, Orangetheory Fitness, Progressive® Insurance, T-Mobile, Taco Bell®, and The U.S. Department of Homeland Security’s “If You See Something, Say Something®” Campaign.

-The iHeartRadio Music Festival, which debuted eight years ago in celebration of the launch of the iHeartRadio digital service, has quickly become one of the most talked about music events of the year.
-The Festival is a live representation of the diverse music experience that fans find and enjoy through the iHeartRadio app, iHeartMedia’s free all-in-one digital music, podcasting and live streaming radio service – with more than 1.7 billion app downloads and 120 million registered users.
+The iHeartRadio Music Festival, which debuted eight years ago in celebration of the launch of the iHeartRadio digital service, has quickly become one of the most talked-about music events of the year.
+The Festival is a live representation of the diverse musical experience that fans find and enjoy through the iHeartRadio app, iHeartMedia’s free all-in-one digital music, podcasting and live streaming radio service – with more than 1.7 billion app downloads and 120 million registered users.

 The iHeartRadio Music Festival is co-produced by John Sykes, President of Entertainment Enterprises and Tom Poleman, Chief Programming Officer for iHeartMedia.
 For more details about the iHeartRadio Music Festival visit iHeartRadio.com/festival.